BeholdingEye/qnrwp_a/qnrwp_a/documentation/README_CONTENT_EDITING.md

 way you ensure that you're seeing the site exactly as it will appear to visitors.

+With that done, complete the setup with five manual steps:

 * In the Appearance->Theme screen, activate the QNRWP-A child theme.
 You will use it to adapt the theme to your requirements.